-Rome has always been a popular destination for a European mini-break – but with so many treasures crammed into one city, how do you know where to start?
-Here’s my guide for how to spend the perfect two days in Rome.
+Rome has always been a popular destination for a European mini-break.
+But, with so many treasures crammed into the eternal city, how do you know where to start?
+Let me be your tour guide with this itinerary for how to spend the perfect two days in Rome.

 Where to Stay in Rome

-With views out over the famous Piazza Del Popolo, this grand spa hotel is a sanctuary in bustling central Rome – and even boasts a secret garden to retreat to.
-A great location for sight-seeing and shopping – everywhere is walkable from here.
+With views out over the famous Piazza Del Popolo, this grand spa hotel is a sanctuary in bustling central Rome and even boasts a secret garden to retreat to.

 What to do in Rome